-Over 40 congregations in the Church of Scotland have benefited from the services of an Interim Minister.
+Over 80 congregations in the Church of Scotland have benefited from the services of interim ministry, spanning over 25 years.

 Here are some comments from congregations who have recently had, or still have, an Interim Minister deployed with them: